 Mr Emmanuel Kitamirike delivers his presentation

-In his address, he challenged the youth to take advantage of their numbers, “There is an immense potential in numbers and beyond these numbers young people are innovative, enthusiastic and creative, more so in this country we have a robust and clear legal frame work for youth participation.”
+“There is an immense potential in numbers and beyond these numbers young people are innovative, enthusiastic and creative.
+More so in this country, we have a robust and clear legal frame work for youth participation,” he added.

-Participation of youth (both female and male youths) in democracy and governance processes is institutionalised in legal and policy frameworks.
+The youth were also informed that participation of youth (both female and male youths) in democracy and governance processes is institutionalized in legal and policy frameworks.
 The 1995 Constitution has enabling provisions that encourage equal participation of different citizen groups in leadership.

 The 2014 National Housing and Population Census results indicate that the country’s population currently stands at 35 million and that 50% of this population is below 15 years of age.